TONY FARRAR GALLERY

 Tyler decided to use her powers to bring Garrison to justice.
 She assumed the identity of Fireball.
 She found that Garrison was an arsonist for hire.
 She stopped him from burning down the Red Circle Mall and in doing so, revealed to Garrison that she was still alive.
 Garrison was convicted of arson and attempted murder.
 Tyler received a payout from the city in a civil case.
 Instead of rejoining the department, she became FIREBALL!

 Harley Hudson was driven to become a crime-fighter since she was a young girl.
 She studied a wide variety of disciplines, eventually becoming an entomologist and chemist.
-She discovered that insects such as ants have super strength because they are able to coordinate their muscles.
+She discovered that insects such as ants have super strength because they can coordinate their muscles.
 After teaching herself the same trick, Harley finds herself able to do astounding things and becomes the hero known as Firefly.
 Her love interest was internet blogger Jon Burton.

 Another creation of hers was a jetpack.
 The jetpack allowed limited flight.
-An after effect is that radiating energy from the backpack looks like an explosion of flame.
+An after-effect is that radiating energy from the backpack looks like an explosion of flame.
 Harley dubbed herself The Firefly, and her exploits were chronicled by her fiancée.

 Jason Troy was a high school student and son of FBI agent Thomas Troy.
 One day, during school, he was assigned by his teacher to create a superhero.
 He sketched a hero wearing a costume with insect-like eyepieces and antennae, like a fly.
 In fact, it was based on the Human Fly, a famous stunt performer.

 When his father was on the case of the Black Witch Cult, they busted a coven where a lot of “magic” items were stored.
 Among these was a small necklace with a fly encased in amber.
-Thomas grabbed it, got distracted and put it in his pocket instead of submitting it for evidence.
+Thomas grabbed it, got distracted, and put it in his pocket instead of submitting it for evidence.